-STEP 8 Publish the EQIA
+Publish the EQIA

-Publish the results of the assessments within a reasonable time to the whole workforce where the employer decides to apply the policy or practice in question.
+Publish the results within a reasonable time to the whole workforce any assessments where they decide to apply the policy or practice in question.

 Monitor and review the EQIA - and the policy

 Make arrangements to review and where necessary revise any policy or practice, taking into account equality issues.